CesarLiChen/php-mysql/README.md

     ```
   - This time save the file in the htdocs directory with the name **require.php**
 - Now go to `http://localhost/8000/require.php` to see that it works.
+  - It should display something similar to `MySQL Server 8.0.41 connected on Localhost via UNIX socket` in the web browser.